filamentphp/filament/packages/actions/docs/07-prebuilt-actions/08-import.md

     ->chunkSize(250)
 ```

-If you are encountering memory issues when importing large CSV files, you may wish to reduce the chunk size.
+If you are encountering memory or timeout issues when importing large CSV files, you may wish to reduce the chunk size.

 ## Changing the CSV delimiter